kayabaNerve/serai/docs/Economics.md

 ### Fees

-The fees for a swap within a pool are 0.5% plus a slippage-based fee.
+The fees for a swap within a pool are 0.6%.
 While aggressive compared to comparables and centralized exchanges, this is argued as better than instant exchangers while the protocol near-exclusively offers specific functionality.
 This is a prime opportunity for the protocol to capitalize on.

 These fees are then used to form protocol-owned liquidity.